 SOWK 3840 Writing for Social Workers.
-This course prepares BSW students to successfully complete scholarly writing/presentation construction tasks, as well as preparation for writing documentations within the Social Work profession.
-Topics addressed include expectations and standards for scholarly writing, conducting searches of professional literature, using effective paraphrasing and summarization skills, writing logically and coherently, and appropriately citing references and formatting written assignments adhering to both the BSW Program's requirements for written assignments and presentations, as well as following the standards for the current edition of the Publication Manual of the American Psychological Association (APA).
-The course is intended to support students' efforts on writing/presentation construction tasks assigned in current and future Social Work courses, and in
+This course prepares BSW students to successfully complete scholarly writing/presentation construction tasks, as well as preparation for writing documentations within the social work profession.
+Topics addressed include expectations and standards for scholarly writing, conducting searches of professional literature, using effective paraphrasing and summarization skills, writing logically, inclusively, and coherently, while appropriately citing references and formatting written assignments that adhere to both the BSW Program's requirements for written assignments and presentations, as well as following the standards of the current edition of the Publication Manual of the American Psychological Association (APA).
+The course is intended to support students' efforts for writing/presentation construction tasks assigned in current and future social work courses, and in professional social work